ChronosTeam/ChronosGL/README.md

 # Some basic ideas:

-* ChronosGL contains getters for all important objects.
+* ChronosGL contains getters for all important objects: Make it easy to find everything using code completion.
 * The main loop iterates over all ShaderPrograms
 * A ShaderProgam contains all Meshes that shall use its Shader
 * Camera extends Spatial